alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 ## Owlbear
-Looking at the Owlbear, we see a similar pattern in terms of PC damage outputL Cairn and DCC Warriors have high damage output relative to monster HP and stay ahead of BX and 5e.
+Looking at the Owlbear, we see a similar pattern in terms of PC damage output: Cairn and DCC Warriors have high damage output relative to monster HP and stay ahead of BX and 5e.

 ![Expected Rounds To Kill A Goblin](http://alchemical-lich.github.io/images/owlbear_rounds.png)